Shoreline Trail

-The Shoreline Trail is a paved path within Niagara and Erie County welcoming cyclists or walkers and is dog friendly.
-The trail begins in Buffalo Harbor State Park and stretches North including a variety of cities and views of multiple bodies of water.
-Parking for the Shoreline Trail is provided in multiple spots along the path.
+The Shoreline Trail is a paved path in the U.S. state of New York.
+The path is within Niagara County and Erie County.
+It is used by walkers and cyclists, and dogs are allowed.
+The trail begins in Buffalo Harbor State Park and stretches north including a variety of cities and views of multiple bodies of water.
+Parking is provided in multiple spots along the path.